Updated: Jul 10

 History: US History, World History

-Some of the more selective colleges prefer a wide variety of knowledge across a diversity of subjects.
+PRO TIP: Some of the more selective U.S universities prefer a wide variety of knowledge across a diversity of subjects.
+Georgetown University highly recommends applicants to submit 3 subject test results.

 Which Subject Tests Should You Take?